-RPD = $$\frac{\text{difference of the duplicates}}{\text{average of the duplicates}} \times 100$$
+RPD= $$\frac{\text{difference of the duplicates}}{\text{average of the duplicates}} \times 100$$

-- 11.1 Instrument maintenance, instrument calibration, and quality control data are kept in binders and test results are kept in the file cabinet. - 11.2 Normal turnaround time for samples submitted to this lab will be 2 to 10 days from receipt.
-Results are reported in writing on a sample analysis request form. - 11.3 The Division shall retain all pertinent laboratory records for each sample for a period of five years.
+- Instrument maintenance, instrument calibration, and quality control data are kept in binders and test results are kept in the file cabinet. - 11.2 Normal turnaround time for samples submitted to this lab will be 2 to 10 days from receipt.
+Results are reported in writing on a sample analysis request form or through Star Lims for drinking water samples. - 11.3 The Division shall retain all pertinent laboratory records for each sample for a period of five years.
 At the conclusion of this period, clients shall be given the option to take custody of their sample records.
 The Division shall not be responsible for retrieving, copying, or transferring laboratory records exceeding the five years custody period.